 Applicant Events Parking Instructions

 Follow the University of Kent yellow Applicant Event parking signs, which will direct you to the Drill Hall car park.
-You can park free of charge within this car park, you do not require a permit to display for this event.
+You can park free of charge within this car park, but require a permit to park Monday to Friday.

 Campus Tours Parking Instructions